lelia/dependency-scanner/README.md

 #### GitHub Token

-A GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) (PAT) is **required** to query GHSA.
-The GitHub GraphQL API does not allow unauthenticated requests, and the REST API does not support batched querying needed for this tool.
+A GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) (PAT) is required to query GHSA using GraphQL.
+When running in default mode, the tool will fall back to only querying OSV if no token is provided.
+However, when using the `--database-source ghsa` CLI flag, the token is required and will error without one.

 > 💡 Create a fine-grained PAT [here](https://github.com/settings/personal-access-tokens/new).
 No special scopes are needed for public advisory data.